Baasic/baasic-sdk-javascript/readme.md

 <script src='/js/baasic-sdk-javascript-2.0.0.min.js'></script>
 ```

 *Note:* Baasic JavaScript SDK depends on [reflect-metadata](https://github.com/rbuckton/reflect-metadata) package, in order to use the sdk directly and not as a part of another JavaScript framework reflect-metadata should be manually imported into the project.
-Other Baasic SDKs or frameworks may handle this dependency automatically.
+Other Baasic SDKs or frameworks may handle this dependency automatically. jQuery dependency should be used only if sdk is used separately from other JavaScript frameworks, if sdk is used as a part of some framework (e.g. Angular) then sdk for that specific framework should be used and jQuery is not needed as a dependency.

 ### Application Configuration